Netherlands

 Producers and importers of packaging expecting to exceed the threshold must register with the Packaging Waste Fund (Afvalfonds Verpakkingen) upfront.
 In the current year, they must file an estimation of the expected total volume of packing material.
 The contribution is then provisionally calculated.
 Before 1 April of the next calendar year, the actual amount and type of packaging must be reported.
 The actual contribution payable is recalculated accordingly.

-The legal concept producer or importer covers since 2023 any natural or legal person established in the Netherlands who:
+The legal concept of producer or importer covers (since 2023) any natural or legal person established in the Netherlands who:

-- professionally instructs another party to provide the packaging of products with his name, logo or mark;
+• professionally instructs another party to provide the packaging of products with one’s name, logo, or mark, or

 as well as any natural or legal person established abroad who directly sells products in packaging to consumers in the Netherlands through distance contracts.